simomat/monomusiccorp/README.md

 - Spring Data JPA providing repositories etc. on top of JPA2 defined Entities
 - EclipseLink as JPA implementation
 - Apache Derby as database
 - UI: no UI, consider the level3 REST API as top level.
-To simplify testing of REST APIs and not using cUrl all the way, there is a REST+HAL browser included, borrowed from [Mike Melly](https://github.com/mikekelly/hal-browser).
+See below for detailed description.

+#### REST API under the hood
+To reduce the overhead of maintaining a UI, `monomusiccorp` provides a HAL-based REST API as top-level.
+Because it is self-describing, this standard allows to "browse" the API for humans.
+Therefor, the REST+HAL browser borrowed from [Mike Melly](https://github.com/mikekelly/hal-browser) is included.
+It allows to follow related transitions and to customise HTTP methods and parameters.

+###### HAL implementation
+In general, Spring-HATEOAS helps to manage resources and links, but link-building still lacks support of templates (which are described in the HAL standard).
+Also, a general support for an API description service ("CURIEs") is provided, but there's no automatic information gathering mechanism.

+To serve a well self-describing interface, both link building and CURIE information gathering in (re-)implemented in `monomusiccorp`.

 #### Run it
 - Check it out the repository, go to path